dariodepa/tiledesk-docs/apis/tutorials/dialogflow-tutorial-4-explicit-human-handoff.md

 ---
 description: >-
-  Dialogflow external chatbot with explicit human handoff using user intent
+  Dialogflow external chatbot with explicit human handoff using a Dialogflow intent
 ---

 # Dialogflow  Tutorial 4 - Explicit Human handoff with user intent